Common Sense: Thomas Paine and American Independence

 The History Guide, Lectures on Modern European Intellectual History, Thomas Paine, 1737-1809

-American History From Revolution to Reconstruction and Beyond, A Biography of Thomas Paine (1737-1809)
+American History from Revolution to Reconstruction and Beyond, A Biography of Thomas Paine (1737-1809)

 3. Allow one class period doing web research reading "Common Sense" and answering the questions on the worksheet.